COBRA vs ACA: Which one should I choose?

 How much does ACA health insurance cost?

-The cost of ACA health insurance depends on the type of plan you choose, which can range from catastrophic plans with low premiums and high deductibles to gold tier plans with higher premiums and more comprehensive coverage.
+The cost of ACA health insurance depends on the type of plan you choose.
+They can range from catastrophic plans with low premiums and high deductibles.
+All the way to gold tier plans with higher premiums and more comprehensive coverage.
 In 2017, the Department of Health and Human Services said the annual premium for the benchmark Affordable Care Act plan was $3,624.
 However, 8 out of 10 people qualify for a subsidy.

 What happens if I already have COBRA coverage – can I switch to ACA health insurance?